near-ndc/gwg/TEMPLATE-IP.md

 ### Backwards Compatibility

-> All design docs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+> All proposals that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The doc must explain how the author proposes to deal with these incompatibilities.
 Submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Further Discussions

 > This section should contain potential followups or issues to be solved in future iterations (usually referencing comments from a pull-request discussion).

-## Comments
+## Open Questions and Comments

-> Optional.
-Provide additional important comments.
+> - potential future improvements
-> If the proposal is rejected, document why it was rejected.
+> - summary of open discussion

 ## References